-Covid-19 related processes are in place to manage change in Ministry of Health Covid-19 response levels.
+Covid-19 related processes are in place to manage the changes in the Ministry of Health Covid-19 response levels.

 Summary of attainment

 The following table summarises the number of standards and criteria audited and the ratings they were awarded.